NATURE PHOTOGRAPHY TEAM

 Using digital photography as a scientific and conservation tool in Amazonian Peru

-The Nature Photography Team, coordinated by our partners Untamed Photography, with headquarters in the cities of Puerto Maldonado and Cusco, is tasked with using multiple forms of digital image and video technology to answer biological research questions, to develop material that helps biologists and others correctly identify the multitude of forest species, to document the activities and results of Fauna Forever's many projects, and generally to help showcase via the internet and traditional media outlets the need for wildlife protection and Amazon rainforest conservation using enigmatic imagery.
+The Nature Photography Team, with headquarters in the cities of Puerto Maldonado and Cusco, is tasked with using multiple forms of digital image and video technology to answer biological research questions, to develop material that helps biologists and others correctly identify the multitude of forest species, to document the activities and results of Fauna Forever's many projects, and generally to help showcase via the internet and traditional media outlets the need for wildlife protection and Amazon rainforest conservation using enigmatic imagery.
 The photography professionals and biologists that lead this nature photography program in the Peruvian Amazon have opened their doors to those amateur photographers and videographers from around the world who have the basic equipment, passion, and sense of adventure required to contribute in a meaningful way to this initiative.